 Demonstrate Your Personality is a Great Fit

 When applying for a people-facing job like this, many applicants emphasize that they are ‘good with people’.
 That’s wonderful, but it is somewhat vague.
-A successful front desk clerk needs to demonstrate an array of personal attributes.
+A successful front desk clerk needs to demonstrate an array of personal attributes and customer service skills.
 So mention that you are:

 - A problem-solver.

 - Is flexible.